RobRendell/gTove/README.md

     rotated.
 * Change to non-cookie way of using httprelay.io, allowing multiple tabs in the same browser to reliably get messages.
 * Attach/detach minis.
 Drag a mini/template onto another mini/template and "Attach" from the mini menu.
-Once attached, the mini moves, rotates and elevates relative to the base mini or template.
+Once attached, the two minis move, rotate and elevate together.
 This feature can be used to represent riding mounts, attaching auras to minis or (by putting multiple minis on a common base) to make squads.
 Note: does not currently support attaching templates to templates.
 * Enforce Google Drive appProperties length limit for URL-based images: URL cannot be longer than 117 bytes.

 ## Plans/TODO